-- 7) Lot 2 is steep and will need to be carefully designed. - 8) Proposed driveway and house locations are shown.
+Lot 2 is steep and will need to be carefully designed.

+Proposed driveway and house locations are shown.
 As part of an approval it may make sense to stipulate the driveway locations but not for the houses, other than to provide for any desired buffers or special setbacks.
 The houses should probably be located close to the private road and away from Newmarket Road to minimize visibility.

-- 9) The electric lines for the existing house will probably need to be relocated to the private road.
-It probably makes sense to keep them above ground, in which case a waiver would be needed. - 10) Grading for driveway for lot 2 would be helpful to show - 11) Lot 1 will be subject to HDC review if changes are proposed within the district - 12) Is that a cemetery at front of lot 1? - 13) Buffers.
-Additional buffers along the existing tree line should be established along Newmarket Road and at the rear of the new lots. - 14) The applicant has not taken test pits yet so they do not know how the soils are and how much ledge there is. - 15) Three lots are proposed: a 40,000 square foot lot fronting on Newmarket Road, a 60,000 square foot lot with frontage on the existing driveway (as a private road), and the residual land which would include the existing house and the conservation land. - 16) The parcel is zoned Residence B. The minimum lot size for a single family residence that is not part of a conservation subdivision is 40,000 square feet.
-The minimum frontage is 150 feet. - 17) Under the Wetland Conservation Overlay District (Section 175-64) no part of any surface water, wetland, very poorly drained, poorly drained, or somewhat poorly drained land may count toward the minimum lot size.
+The electric lines for the existing house will probably need to be relocated to the private road.
+It probably makes sense to keep them above ground, in which case a waiver would be needed.

+Grading for driveway for lot 2 would be helpful to show

+Lot 1 will be subject to HDC review if changes are proposed within the district

+Is that a cemetery at front of lot 1?

+Buffers.
+Additional buffers along the existing tree line should be established along Newmarket Road and at the rear of the new lots.

+The applicant has not taken test pits yet so they do not know how the soils are and how muchg ledge there is.

+Variances and prior approvals.
+The applicant should abandon all or most variances and prior approvals that have been given, so that this site permits only single family uses.
+This is appropriate due to the limited capacity of the private road.
+Should accessory dwelling units be allowed on the two new lots?
+Should any special allowance be sought for use of the barn on the residual lot?

+Three lots are proposed: a 40,000 square foot lot fronting on Newmarket Road, a 60,000 square foot lot with frontage on the existing driveway (as a private road), and the residual land which would include the existing house and the conservation land.

+The parcel is zoned Residence B. The minimum lot size for a single family residence that is not part of a conservation subdivision is 40,000 square feet.
+The minimum frontage is 150 feet.

+Under the Wetland Conservation Overlay District (Section 175-64) no part of any surface water, wetland, very poorly drained, poorly drained, or somewhat poorly drained land may count toward the minimum lot size.
 If any of these exist the lot size, notably of lot 1, would need to be expanded accordingly.